USEPA/CMAQ/DOCS/Release_Notes/chlorine_chemistry_CB6r3.md

 * New reactions:

-      CL7,  CL12,CL28-31, HET_CLNO3_WAJ, HET_CLNO3_WAK
+      CL7, CL12, CL28-31, HET_CLNO3_WAJ, HET_CLNO3_WAK

 ## New Species
 Chlorine nitrate (species CLNO3)

-Revised implementaion
+**Revised implementaion**

-Chlorine chemistry is revised for following changes: (a) removing heterogeneous hydrolysis of ClNO3 over coarse-mode aerosols (HET_CLNO3_WAK) (2) implementing deposition of ClO implementing deposition of ClO.
+Chlorine chemistry is revised for following changes:
+1. removing heterogeneous hydrolysis of ClNO<sub>3</sub> over coarse-mode aerosols (HET_CLNO3_WAK)
+2. implementing deposition of ClO

 These changes make the chemistry consistent with the detailed halogen chemistry (cb6r3m_ae7_kmtbr).
 An updated EBI solver is also developed for the revised mechanism.

-Significance and Impact
+## Significance and Impact

-Revised implementaion
+**Revised implementaion**
+**>>COMMENT<<** What resolution of the hemispheric domain was used?
+Would it matter?
+TLS 26 Jun 2019

-Model sensitivity runs were completed with the existing and revised CB6r3 over the Northern Hemisphere for October of 2015.
-The revision increases monthly mean ozone by <0.1 ppbv compared to those obtained with the existing chemistry.
-The revision affects sulfate, nitrate, and ammonium only over a few isolated grid-cells and changes are small.
-The changes affect monthly mean sulfate by <0.03 ug/m3, nitrate by <0.06 ug/m3, and ammonium by <0.02 ug/m3.
-Overall, the impact of the revision on model results is small.
+Model sensitivity runs were conducted with the CMAQv5.2 and CMAQv5.3 versions of CB6r3 using a domain over the Northern Hemisphere for October 2015.
+The update to CB6r3 increases monthly mean ozone by <0.1 ppbV compared to the previous version.
+The revision affects sulfate, nitrate, and ammonium only over a few isolated grid cells.
+The changes affect monthly mean sulfate by <0.03 ug m<sup>-3</sup>, nitrate by <0.06 ug m<sup>-3</sup>, and ammonium by <0.02 ug m<sup>-3</sup>.
+Overall, the impact of this change on model results is small.

 ## Files Affected

-Initial implementaion
+**Initial implementaion**
 * CCTM/src/MECHS/cb6mp_ae6_aq/*
 * CCTM/src/MECHS/cb6r3_ae6_aq/*
 * CCTM/src/MECHS/cb6r3_ae7_aq/*
 * CCTM/src/MECHS/cb6r3_ae7_aqkmt2/*

-Revised implementaion
+**Revised implementaion**

 * CCTM/src/MECHS/cb6r3_ae7_aq/GC_cb6r3_ae7_aq
 * CCTM/src/MECHS/cb6r3_ae7_aq/RXNS_DATA_MODULE.F90